srpelissier/snow/readme.md

-# Instructions
+# readme.md

 ## Dependencies

 Use cases are automated in Java using Selenium and JUnit4.
-No other dependency is required.
+Test scripts expect Firefox Developer Edition on Linux but this can be changed by edit of the init() method in each.

 Selenium Java libraries are linked from [Selenium Client & WebDriver Language Bindings](https://www.seleniumhq.org/download/).
 Currently using version `3.141.59`.

-JUnit 4 libraries are linked from [junit-team/junit4 ](https://github.com/junit-team/junit4/wiki/Download-and-Install).
+JUnit 4 libraries are linked from [junit-team/junit4](https://github.com/junit-team/junit4/wiki/Download-and-Install).
 Currently using `junit-4.13-beta-3.jar` and `hamcrest-core-1.3.jar`.

 Please  install them as shown: